+There are two main types of tax systems utilized by nations: regressive taxes and progressive taxes.
 Most nations use a combination of regressive and progressive tax systems, not just one.
-Therefore, it usually isn’t an all-or-nothing situation.

 The U.S. features both regressive and progressive tax systems.
 For example, income taxes in the United States are progressive taxes because the more money an individual or family earns, the higher their tax rate will be.